 Dr. Peterson received a Bachelor's in Genetics from UC Berkeley and a PhD in Experimental Medicine from McGill University.
 She was a postdoctoral fellow conducting research at the Fred Hutch before making a career transition into administration.
 She is often interviewed about research training issues and has been quoted in journals such as Nature and Science.

-You MUST be a postdoctoral scholar or a graduate student at one of four institutions: Sanford Burnham Prebys Medical Discovery Institute (SBP), The Salk Institute for Biological Studies, The Scripps Research Institute (TSRI), or the University of California San Diego.
+You MUST be an SBP graduate student OR a postdoctoral scholar at one of four institutions: Sanford Burnham Prebys Medical Discovery Institute (SBP), The Salk Institute for Biological Studies, The Scripps Research Institute (TSRI), or the University of California San Diego.
 Graduate students MUST have passed their Qualifying Exam and be admitted to candidacy.

 The program's cohort of peer emerging leaders will be committed to fully engage in all program activities and support their fellow participants.